johyexson/Churn_Analysis/README.md

 - Tableau
 # Methods
 - Cleaned and transformed data in order to extract insights
 - Modelled the data in order to identify pattern and trends
+- Executed queries in order to further gain insights into how the business problem can be solved